vmware-tanzu/community-edition/docs/designs/package-and-repository-operations.md

 # Package and Repository Operations

-The process for creating a package is outlined in the [Tanzu Addon Packaging](./tanzu-addon-packaging.md) document.
+The process for creating a package is outlined in the [Tanzu Packaging Process](./tanzu-packaging-process.md) document.
 It thoroughly covers the steps and commands necessary for package creation.
 While developing packages, the need to iterate on changes will arise, and to aid in that process, tasks have been added to the Makefile.
 This document will describe the use and function of these tasks.

 ## Package Development/Maintenance Process

-Below is an annotated version of the process flow from the [Tanzu Addon Packaging](./tanzu-addon-packaging.md) document.
+Below is an annotated version of the process flow from the [Tanzu Packaging Process](./tanzu-packaging-process.md) document.
 It maps tasks to steps in the process.

 ![Package Workflow](../images/tanzu-packaging-workflow-with-commands.png)

 ## Initial Package Creation

 When creating a new package, manifest files and the proper directory structure must be made.
-For more information on the needed files and directory structure, see the [Create Directory Structure](./tanzu-addon-packaging.md#1-create-directory-structure) section of the Tanzu Packaging Addon documentation.
+For more information on the needed files and directory structure, see the [Create Directory Structure](./tanzu-packaging-process.md#1-create-directory-structure) section of the Tanzu Packaging Addon documentation.
 You can run the `create-package` task to stub out the directory structure and required manifest files.

 ```shell
 make create-package NAME=foobar